WebexCC-SA/LAB-2310/docs/Excercise1.md

 <<<<?????
 Scren shot Needed >>>>

-- This ID belongs to a queue that you have not configured with a team and agent, so the call is not reaching the agent.
+- This ID belongs to a queue that you have not configured with a team and agent, so the call is not reaching the agent. <br>

 - To correct this, come back into the Design section of the flow and click on the "Edit" option in the flow.

       ![Nav](./assets/2310_Excercise1_2_21.png){ width="700" }

-- select the "Queue contact" node, and from the drop-down menu, select the queue that has your team and the agent.
+- Select the "Queue contact" node, and from the drop-down menu, select the queue that has your team and the agent.

       ![Nav](./assets/2310_Excercise1_2_22.png){ width="700" }